 Can You Quit Percocet Cold Turkey?
 How to Get (and Stay) Clean Safely

-The nature of Percocet addiction makes it difficult to quit without professional treatment.
+The nature of Percocet addiction makes it difficult to quit.
 The severity of Percocet withdrawal symptoms and the risks of relapse and overdose are among the possible consequences of quitting cold turkey.
-A successful approach to Percocet addiction treatment and recovery involves a medically-supervised detox and a stay at a residential addiction treatment facility.

 Daniel started taking the prescription painkiller Percocet several years ago to manage his recurring back pain, but had grown dependent on its effects.
 Over time, his dependence had evolved into an addiction, as he found himself going to greater and greater lengths to maintain a constant supply of the drug.
 Determined to finally break his addiction, he decided to quit cold turkey: He planned to abruptly stop all Percocet use without either gradually reducing the dosage or using medications to mitigate the effects of withdrawal.